Attaching a New Sight Tape

 The Most Common Mistake

-The most common mistake people make is attaching their sight tape at the 20-yard mark.
+The most common mistake we see is folks attaching their sight tape at the 20-yard mark or the top of their sight's adjustment.

 It seems logical—you move your sight to 20 yards, align the indicator with "20" on the tape, and you're set, right?
 Unfortunately, probably not.

-The issue is that 20 yards isn't a reliable distance for zeroing your tape, just as it's not ideal for your initial sight-in.
+The issue is that 20 yards isn't a reliable distance for zeroing your tape.

 Even if your arrows seem to hit perfectly at 20 yards, there's likely some tiny, invisible error in that mark.